genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ### Where block

 The `where` block enables you to specify the conditions for running the particular code block.
+The where block can take two optional parameters:
+    * instrumentDetails - this represents a row from the table or view
+    * parameters - this a GenesisSet which holds the parameters that are passed on the request.
+The parameters can be accessed by using the GenesisSet getters to access named parameters.

+In this contrived example below the where block filters rows that are not equal to "ALLL3" and the request parameter "ALTERNATE_TYPE" is either "RIC" or "BLOOMBERG".

 ```kotlin
 requestReplies {